adams-coding/pumpfun-bump-bot/README.md

 **node pumpfunBumpBot.js**

 The bot will continuously perform buy and sell cycles based on the configured parameters.
 It will log transaction details to the console.
+Note that when the bot sells, it sells 100% of the tokens in the wallet (for the token you are bumping).
+I designed it this way so if there are any failed buys or even a failed sell, the next cycle will take care of it.
+The 3 time variables plus *number of buys* variable, in the configuration section give you complete control over the buy/sell cycle and its timing.
+If you want to alternate buys and sells, just set number of buys to 1.
+Ctrl + c to end the script, until i add in a total cycles option in the config.

 > ## Disclaimer